WHERE WE HELPPractical workflow improvement for Canadian SMBs

 CATALOG_ENTRY_02

-A scoped implementation for dashboards, document intelligence, workflow automation, or AI agents in one priority area.
+A scoped implementation for reporting, documents, follow-up, or process support in one priority area.

 • One production-ready workflow or reporting surface